NickBwalley/NickBwalley/readme.md

 I'm Nick Bwalley, an AI / LLM Engineer with a strong background as a Full Stack Software Engineer with 5 years of experience.
 I develop interactive and scalable web solutions powered by AI to automate repetitive tasks and help the business focus on other vital aspect to drive business revenue and growth.

-I am adept in creating Agentic AI workflows, AI Agents, Retrieval-Augmented Generation (RAG), and Model Context Protocol (MCP) tailored for specific business needs.
-My skills also include fine-tuning frontier models, open-source models and using advanced prompt engineering techniques to deliver quality work output.
+I am adept in coding with Python and JavaScript.
+I enjoy creating AI Agents, Agentic AI workflows, Retrieval-Augmented Generation (RAG), and harnessing the power of Model Context Protocol (MCP) to address both personal and business.
+My skills also include crafting compelling prompts for (Large Language Models)LLMs to deliver quality work output with minimal time.

 My extensive background as a Full Stack MERN Developer equips me to create practical, intelligent, robust, and scalable web applications.